 General questions

-What does our project involve?
+What does your project involve?

 Our project area covers 30,000 ha and around 70,000 households.
 It stretches from Miramar Peninsula across to the south-west corner of Mākara and up to a boundary along the SH1 motorway to Porirua City.
 We divided the area into five phases.
 We gain permission from households, businesses and landowners to create a network of elimination devices to totally remove predators.
 This project builds on the fantastic work of community trapping groups.